fotoente/MIsskey-ebooks-bot/README.md

 ### Known Quirks
 - The startup needs quite some time.
 On my system about 10 seconds.
 You knwo that everything runs well when the first Note is posted.
-- When the bot is started, it could happen that he runs in a timeout in the first 60 seconds.
+- When the bot is started, it could happen that he runs in a timeout in the first 600 seconds.
 To prevent that, just mention the bot and he will stay in a loop.
-- If a lot of notes are loaded, the bot sometimes get stuck.
-To work around this don't use more than 5.000 notes to load.

 ## Works on my machine!